Tunbridge Wells F.C.: Ground

 Tunbridge Wells play their home games at the Culverden Stadium in Tunbridge Wells.
 The ground's capacity is 3,750, of which 250 is seated.
-The ground is floodlit and has a sloped pitch.
+The ground is floodlit and has a slightly sloped pitch.
 The ground also hosts the annual Courier Cup in August.

 The Culverden Stadium was opened in 1962 as a permanent home for the club.
 The occasion was commemorated with a charity football match between Tunbridge Wells and a TV All Stars team which included Jess Conrad and Bernard Bresslaw.
 On 31 August 2005, during an FA Cup Preliminary Round Replay, the Culverden Stadium was the location of a record set for the most penalty kicks taken in a penalty shoot-out.
 The match was won by Tunbridge Wells against Littlehampton Town 16–15 after 40 penalty kicks.
 This was recognized as an FA and European record.
 In September 2006, the Culverden Stadium was subject to a series of vandalism attacks.
 The clubhouse was broken into and equipment was stolen.
 A later attempt was thwarted after Tunbridge Wells officials boarded the windows of the clubhouse.
 A fire on 12 January 2023, started by an electrical fault, heavily damaged the clubhouse and made the venue unusable for the foreseeable future.